ZexxySnowy/ZexxyBanAll/README.md

 Hey this is kannadiga ban all repo 🥀

-This repo is used to ban all the members from group
+This repo is used to ban all the members from group love u all #kannada 💛♥️